Evidence Level

 1

-Taurine Deficiency as a Driver of Aging — Singh 2023 Science
+Taurine Deficiency as a Driver of Aging

 Multi-species: C. elegans, mice, monkeys, humans (NHANES cohort).

-Plasma taurine levels DECLINE substantially with age in all species studied.
-Taurine supplementation EXTENDED LIFESPAN in worms (~10-23%) and middle-aged female mice (~12% median lifespan).
+Plasma taurine levels decline substantially with age in all species studied.
+Taurine supplementation extended lifespan in worms (~10-23%) and middle-aged female mice (~12% median lifespan).
 Improved healthspan markers across species.
-CRITICAL CAVEAT: human evidence is OBSERVATIONAL (NHANES correlation between low plasma taurine and age-related disease) — NOT interventional.
+Critical caveat: human evidence is observational (NHANES correlation between low plasma taurine and age-related disease) — not interventional.
 The longevity field has had multiple compounds (resveratrol, NMN, rapamycin, metformin) show striking animal effects without confirmed human longevity benefit.

 2

-Taurine for Metabolic Syndrome — 2024 Meta-Analysis
+Taurine for Metabolic Syndrome

-Pooled across 25 RCTs.
+Pooled across 25 clinical trials.

 Taurine supplementation modestly reduced waist circumference, BP, fasting glucose, insulin resistance markers, and LDL cholesterol vs control.
 Effect sizes modest.
 Note: standard metabolic syndrome management primarily uses lifestyle (diet, exercise) and pharmacotherapy (metformin, statins, antihypertensives).
 Taurine adjunctive at most.